hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 There is also options to write the following lists to Output (the additional files can be found in this folder):
 * _thumbprints_: list of the document names changed to thumbprints
 * _usedDuplicates_: list of all document names found in the text files with normalised names for each
+	* form of the file: found name TAB used name
+	* for the conversion the following sources were used:
+  		* duplicate names on the same line in the text files (indicated by the '=')
+  		* ../Lists/sameText.txt
+  		* ../Lists/concordances
+  		* ../Lists/oraccConcordances